aleuai/People-counter-with-multiple-cameras-redis-mqtt/README.md

 - --host => Camera host list.
 Can be IP, hostname or local hostname
 - --w => width of show video
 - --h => height of show video
-- --track => Tracking drown on vide.
+- --track => Tracking people and draw lines on frame.
 True or False

 ### Used to define the count area
 - --lup => Line Up position